falentio/meowvie/README.md

 ## Tech Stacks
 * Golang as Backend

-  > I choose golang beacuse I need good performance, and good search engine library (prevent use elasticsearch or equivalent)
+  I choose golang beacuse I need good performance, and good search engine library (prevent to use elasticsearch or equivalent)

 * Nodejs as Crawler

-  > Because my Python skill is poor, so I dont think any other than Nodejs has good ecosystem for web scraping.
+  Because my Python skill is poor, so I dont think any other than Nodejs has good ecosystem for web scraping.

 * Deno as Frontend

-  > It just ease to develop, ease to deploy
+  It just easy to develop, easy to deploy

 ## Performance
 No benchmark was done, but I was tested it with 30 concurrent queries on 256 MB ram, and so far so good, the slowest is response time is arround `500ms`